 The Proposed Action will result in an increase in impervious surfaces on the Project Site.
 This will consist of approximately 14.3 acres of impervious area of which 8.3 acres is new impervious area.
 The total disturbance area of the development is approximate 55.6 acres.
 The increase in impervious surfaces will result in an increase in pollutants and likely a corresponding increase in the peak rate of stormwater runoff.
 However, per Chapter 4, Sections 4.4 through 4.6, of the SMDM, given that the Project Site is located within the Long Island Sound tidal area and onsite runoff is discharging into the tidal water, water quantity control, such as channel protection volume, overbank flood control, and extreme flood control, is not required (see footnote 3 above for exact language).
+Therefore, peak discharge rate control for the post-development scenario was not calculated, as proposed in the Scope under Section 3(b).

-Runoff from the proposed development will drain toward the same discharge Points A and B as under existing conditions.
-There is a reduction in the contribution drainage area to discharge Point A under proposed conditions which offset the increase in peak rates of runoff due to the development, resulting in decreases of the 100-year peak rate at discharge Point A from 116 cfs (existing) to 113 cfs (proposed).
+Runoff from the proposed development will drain toward the same discharge Ppoints A and B as under existing conditions.
+There is a reduction in the contribution drainage area to discharge Ppoint A under proposed conditions which offset the increase in peak rates of runoff due to the development.
+Thus, resulting in decreases of the 100-year peak rate at discharge Ppoint A from 116 cfs (existing) to 113 cfs (proposed).

-Increases in the contribution drainage area to discharge Point B under the proposed development will increase the peak rate runoff to discharge Point B. The 100-year peak rate increases from 189 cfs (existing) to 220 cfs (proposed).
-The drainage channel draining from the Project Site to Delancey Cove would have to be modified to have a minimum 10 feet wide by 4 feet deep in order to convey the increase in peak flowrate.
-The proposed channel improvement will include a stabilized riprap channel bottom underlaid by filter fabric.
-Side slope of the channel to be 2 horizontal to 1 vertical.
-Refer to Exhibit 3F-1 for channel improvement details.
-There are no anticipated impacts associated with the channel improvements and since the channel improvements are upstream of the tidal gates, no additional permitting is required to construct.
+Increases in the contribution drainage area to discharge Point B under the proposed development will increase the peak rate runoff to discharge Ppoint B. The 100-year peak rate increases from 189 cfs (existing) to 220 cfs (proposed).
+The drainage channel draining from the siteProject Site to Delancey Cove would have to be modified to have a minimum 10 feet wide by 4 feet deep in order to conveyed the increase in peak flowrate.

-A Stormwater Pollution Prevention Plan (SWPPP), provided in Appendix H, has been prepared to ensure that the quality of stormwater runoff after development will not be substantially altered from the existing conditions, in compliance with Village of Mamaroneck Code §294-4(A)(1).
+A Stormwater Pollution Prevention Plan (SWPPP), provided in Appendix HE, has been prepared to ensure that the quality of stormwater runoff after development will not be substantially altered from the existing conditions, in compliance with Village of Mamaroneck Code §294-4(A)(1).

-As outlined in the SWPPP, the proposed drainage system for the Project Site consists of drainage pipes, infiltration basins, bioretention basins, continuous deflective system (CDS) units, stone diaphragms and dry-wells.
-The infiltration basins, bioretention basins and dry wells will treat water runoff to provide water quality control.
-The CDS units serve as water quality pre-treatment devices for the infiltration basins.
-The stone diaphragms serve as pre-treatment for bioretention basins.
+As outlined in the SWPPP, the proposed drainage system for the Project Site consists of drainage pipes, bioretention infiltration basins, continuous deflective system (CDS) units and stormwater ponds dry-wells.
+The bioretention basins and stormwater ponds infiltration basins and dry wells will treat water runoff to provide water quality control.
+The CDS units serve as water quality pretreatment devices for the basins.
 Runoff from the Project Site will be collected via the proposed drainage system along the proposed roads.
-This runoff will then be discharged to the proposed infiltration and bioretention basins for water quality treatment.
-The two infiltration basins and two bioretention basins range from approximately 1,400 square feet to 10,000 square feet.
-Exhibit 3F-1, Grading and Utility Plan, shows the locations of the proposed infiltration basins and bioretention basins.
+This runoff will then be discharged to the proposed infiltration bioretention-basins and water quality ponds for water quality treatment.
+The four infiltration basins range from approximately 2,000 square feet to 10,000 square feet.
+Continuous deflective system (CDS) units are proposed as pre-treatment for the infiltration basins.
+Exhibit 3F-1, Grading and Utility Plan, shows the locations of the proposed bioretention infiltration basins, and water quality ponds.
+The six proposed bioretention basins range from 1,000 square feet to 1,500 square feet.
+The three proposed stormwater ponds are sized at 3,500 square feet, 5,000 square feet, and 10,000 square feet.
 The roof runoff will be drained to proposed dry well for water quality treatment.
 One drywell is needed per each residential unit.
-Each drywell is 8 feet in diameter and 6.5 feet deep.
+Each dry-well is 8 feet in diameter and 6.5 feet deep.
 The drywells are located at least 15 feet from the rear of the building.